csr0517/Colon-Cancer-Treatment-Analysis-Technical-Report/README.md

 ## Code and Reproducibility
 - Analysis conducted using R
-- Code available in '713fp' file
+- Code available in 'colon' file
 - Includes all numerical results and plots
 - Full statistical methodology documented in technical report